giangndm/cv/index.md

 ## Highlight projects

 `2024-now`
-Lumi Home, Design and develop **A Decentralized Smart Home Protocol**, all services are built with Rust, Protobuf.
+LUMI.,JSC, Design and develop **A Decentralized Smart Home Protocol**, all services are built with Rust, Protobuf.
 This protocol enables direct device-to-device communication over local networks and internet relay, simplifying IoT device development and integration with third-party services and AI assistants.

-Lumi Home, Designed and developed **A Decentralized IoT Relay Network** as a high-performance alternative to centralized MQTT using Rust, QUIC, and TCP/TLS.
+LUMI.,JSC, Designed and developed **A Decentralized IoT Relay Network** as a high-performance alternative to centralized MQTT using Rust, QUIC, and TCP/TLS.
 Built on [**atm0s-sdn**](https://github.com/8xff/atm0s-sdn), this solution achieves 10x lower latency while reducing infrastructure and maintenance costs.
-The network seamlessly handles device communications across both local and public networks without configuration changes, enabling efficient management of millions of Lumi-Home devices.
+The network seamlessly handles device communications across both local and public networks without configuration changes, enabling efficient management of millions of LUMI's devices.

 `2023-now`